Last Updated on

 Coffee and doughnuts are available at this converted British double-decker bus where you can grab a seat upstairs to chow down.
 These are gourmet doughnuts and the prices are reflective of that, so be prepared to pay a higher price than you normally would for a doughnut.
 One bite and you’ll soon realise these aren’t just any old doughnuts.
 Payment at the bus is by card only.

 Website: See the Monte Carlo Steakhouse Facebook page for hours and more information.

 Phone: (505) 836-9886

 Looking for a hole-in-the-wall steakhouse?
 This classic neighbourhood bar and restaurant is tucked away at the back of a liquor store.
-Food, drinks and service are all top notch, in a setting that’s authentically cool and vintage.
+Food, drinks and service are all top notch, in a setting that’s authentically cool and vintage, if not a little strange.
 Why not take home a bottle for a nightcap?

 You may even meet Louie, one of the brothers who owns the Monte Carlo.
 He will regale you with stories of the history of his family’s business and give you a better understanding of why the Monte Carlo Steakhouse in Albuquerque is a long-standing neighbourhood favourite.

 It is rare to find a business owner genuinely interact with their customers in the way these brothers do.
 Perhaps this is the essence of what makes it one of the most unique things to do in Albuquerque.

 Piñon Coffee House

 Website: Visit www.nmpinoncoffee.com for addresses of multiple locations throughout Albuquerque.

 New Mexico Piñon Coffee has become one of New Mexico’s biggest coffee roasters whose packaged coffee is available throughout the United States.
 However you will only find their coffee houses in Albuquerque.